erikmauk/Surrealist-User-Interaction/README.md

-# Surrealist-User-Interaction (Introduction to Computing: Lab 3)
+# Surrealist-User-Interaction (Computational Art: Lab 3)
 In this lab, I recreated an example of surrealism using JavaScript.
 When the user clicks in the middle of the eye (the pupil), the piece becomes truly surrealist by changing the iris into a sky filled with clouds.